gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT12 (Optional) - Specify if Clients must or should support any of the parameters defined as optional in {{Section 7 of I-D.ietf-ace-key-groupcomm}}: no.

 * OPT13 (Optional) - Define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Joining Response (see {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}): the "Point-to-Point" rekeying scheme registered in {{Section 10.14 of I-D.ietf-ace-key-groupcomm}}, whose detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.

+* OPT14 (Optional) - Specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}): see {{sec-leaving}} for the eviction of multiple group members.

 <!-- END NEW REQUIREMENTS -->